The skinny-dipping maverick shaking up the Bundesliga

 "Do not forget, it was the Freiburger FC which was the bigger club in the city long time ago, elitist, superior.
 Freiburg was just the workers' club," one adds.

-Freiburger now play in the fifth tier.
+Freiburger FC now play in the fifth tier.

 Not far from the bar, in front of the university, a crowd of students supplemented by locals demonstrate against police violence and racism in government bodies.